klovric/scdrm/README.md

 Append your playbooks/scripts with 'adminstart' and 'adminstop' roles to comply with the new change management process.

-Use 'adminssh' for all RW SSH sessions to enforce the new change management process.
+Use 'adminssh' for ALL RW SSH sessions to enforce the new change management process.

 Set a cron job to collect reports and put a big smile on security manager's face!